VisActor/VTable/docs/assets/faq/en/14-How to merge cells with the same content in table component.md

 ## Question Description

 If there are multiple consecutive cells of the same data in a certain column of the table, these cells will be automatically merged and the content will be displayed in the center.
-How to achieve this effect on the table component?
+How to achieve this effect on VTable?
 ![image](/vtable/faq/14-0.png)

 ## Solution

-The open source table component VTable is used here to implement this function.
 You can set `mergeCell` to true in columns, and cells with the same content before and after in the column will be automatically merged:

 ```javascript
 const columns = [